neurallayer/fos/docs/source/introduction.rst

 Introduction
 ============
-This document provides insights into the thoughts and ideas behind FOS and helps to better understand how to use and extend FOS.
+This document provides some insights into the thoughts and ideas behind FOS and helps to better understand how to use and extend FOS.
 The main guiding principles are

 *  **Simple** to use and extend.
 The basic funcitonality should be easy to grasp so you quickly can get started.